 Women who are Daughters, Mothers, Sisters, Wives, Aunts and Grandmothers.

-Over the last decade, womb cancer incidence rates in females have increased by a 25% in the UK.
+Over the last decade, womb cancer incidence rates have increased by 22% in the UK.

 Womb cancer accounted for 3% of all new cancer cases in the UK in 2014.

-Sadly, womb cancer is not just a cancer that post menopausal women get; many younger women are now being diagnosed so raising awareness amongst all women is vital.
-We do not know exactly why younger women are being diagnosed as there is not much research being done at present into womb cancer.
+Sadly, womb cancer is not just a cancer that post menopausal women get.
+Many younger women are now being diagnosed so raising awareness amongst all women is vital.

 Always get any unexplained or unusual bleeding checked out by your GP, especially if you are post menopausal.